federicobarera/cdk-ci-tools/README.md

 # Usage

-As of today, the scaffolder creates a CDK CI infrastructure setup within an npx project, however it doesn't create/pushes back the project to the source repository.
-Future versions of the scaffolder will include the option to create the source repository.
+As of today, the scaffolder creates a CDK CI Pipeline within existing projects/repositories; It doesn't create the remote repository (in CodeCommit or Bitbucket) nor directly launches any cdk command to provision the pipeline in the AWS target environment.
+Future versions of the scaffolder will include the option to create the repository and automatically provision the pipeline.

 <img src="docs/scaffold.jpg">
 <br />